 Please help.
 My Ferryhill lawyer is advising me that she is duty bound toapply for Ferryhill conveyancing searches asthe firm are on the HSBCconveyancing panel.
 Is this really necessary?

 You have limited options available to you.
-Given that you are taking out a loan with a lender your property lawyer has to comply with their conditions as set out in their version of the CML Conveyancing Handbook.
-Your lawyer would have previously signed the Terms and Conditions of your bank’s conveyancing panel appointment which obliges them to follow the CML Handbook specifications .
+As you are obtaining a home loan with a lender your conveyancing practitioner has to comply with their conditions as set out in their version of the CML Conveyancing Handbook.
+Your solicitor would have previously signed the Terms and Conditions of your lender’s conveyancing panel appointment which obliges them to follow the Council of Mortgage Lenders’ Handbook requirements .
 Even if you were a cash buyer you would be ill advised not to carry out Ferryhill conveyancing searches.

 We're in Ferryhill, First timers buying with a mortgage (lender is Bank of Ireland , and our lawyer is on the Bank of Ireland conveyancing panel).
 How long should the conveyancing process take?